CitizenDAO/moxi-contracts/README.md

 # Moxi Contracts Development Framework

-Health insurance is expensive to buy, confusing to use, and doesn't align with the crypto world.
+**Problem:** Health insurance is expensive to buy & confusing to use.

+**Solution:** Use programmable money and chatbots to automate the health insurance industry away.

-Our solution is Moxi - a shared health insurance protocol governed by a DAO.
+**Project:** Moxi is a decentralized health insurance protocol governed by Citizen DAO.

-Moxi consists of three core components:
+## Moxi helps you:

+**Save** for future healthcare expenses with a crypto-native savings account earning 10-20% APY.

+**Share** expensive medical bills with the Citizen Health Fund.
+All members contribute, all members get help.

+**Finance** medical services, procedures, and products outside the sharing fund.

+## How it works

 - Instead of paying for an insurance policy, you deposit DAI or USDC in a collective pool earning APY.
 - Collective stable currency is then lent out on Yearn, Aave, Sushi, & other yielding sources to generate the APY.